(1) General Description:

 (4) Estimation of the peak design loads:

 Peak loads are produced for heating and cooling for the entire building central plant as well as for each zone of the building.
+Output also includes duct sizes and required air (or water) supply quantities for heating and cooling peak loads.

 (5) Calculation of space comfort conditions for passive designs: